yutokun/Unity-Symlinked-Duplicator/README.md

 ## Usage

+1. Drop folders of the Unity project into this application.
+2. Allow administrator privileges for symbolic link creation.

-If you drop a folder of your Unity project into this app, it will create a folder named `Folder name Symlinked` and create symbolic links for Assets, Project Settings, Packages, and Library.
+The app will create a folder named `Folder Name Symlinked` and symbolic links to Assets, Project Settings, Packages, and Library.

-If you are running Unity(s) on different platforms, it may be safer to exclude the Libraries.
+If you will running Unity(s) on different platforms, it may be safer to exclude the Libraries.

 ## License